 Rose Bowl Odds

-This will be the 14th Rose Bowl for Stanford and just the 5th for Michigan State.
-Kickoff in Pasadena, CA is scheduled for 5:00 EST Wednesday night with ESPN providing the television coverage.
-Oddsmakers in Las Vegas have installed Stanford as a 4.5-point favorite over Michigan State with a total set of 41 points.
+Kickoff inside the Rose Bowl in Pasadena is scheduled for 5:00 EST Thursday night with ESPN providing the television coverage.
+If you are looking to wager on this game, you’ll find Oregon as a 9.5-point favorite over Florida State with a total set of 71 points.